alonshrestha/blog.alonshrestha.com.np/_posts/2019-10-26-Linux-File-System.md

 # Linux File System Hierarchy

-In the Linux file system hierarchy, the root of the tree is said to be on the top of the hierarchy,  and the branches of directories and subdirectories  as shown in the below image.
+In the [Linux file system hierarchy](https://stechalon.com/linux-file-system-explained/#1-linux-file-system-hierarchy){:target= "_blank"}, the root of the tree is said to be on the top of the hierarchy,  and the branches of directories and subdirectories  as shown in the below image.